jobovy/AST1420/README.md

 ## Additional reading

-**NOTE THAT THESE CURRENTLY STILL REFER TO THE 2017 VERSION OF THE NOTES, UPDATES WILL BE POSTED SOON**
+**NOTE THAT THESE CURRENTLY STILL REFER TO THE 2017 VERSION OF THE READINGS, UPDATES WILL BE POSTED SOON**

 * **Week 1**: BM98 Chapter 1 for general background, BM98 Chapter 2
     for review of astronomical measurements.